-Here in the Brannon Lab we study the development of numerical cognition across the lifespan.
+In the Brannon Lab we study the development of numerical cognition across the lifespan.
 We conduct behavioral and neuroimaging studies with infants, kids and adults.
-In this way, we hope to learn how our understanding of number changes as we get older and to discover the biological bases of this understanding.
+In this way, we hope to learn how our understanding of number changes throughout development and to discover the biological bases of this understanding.

 Where can we find you?

 Upon your arrival, we will provide you with a parking pass for a lot near our building.

 We get babies’ names from the public birth records of Durham, Orange and Wake Counties.
 We then look up phone numbers and store the information in our secure database.
 You have the option of having your name removed from the database at any time.